Trading Taxes in India

 Pros

 - Expenses – With capital gains, only charges on your contract note other than STT are allowed to be claimed for.
-However, with business income tax you can claim on everything from brokerage charges and statutory taxes whilst trading, to books and depreciation of electrical devices.
+However, with business income tax, you can claim on everything from brokerage charges and statutory taxes whilst trading, to books and depreciation of electrical devices.

 - Offset losses with gains – If you incur any non-speculative losses, you can offset them against any of your income that isn’t salary.

 - Carrying forward F&O losses – If you have any net loss (non-speculative F&O + income apart from salary), and you file your returns before the due date, losses can be carried forward for eight years.
 During those eight years, you can offset the loss against any other business gain.
 Let’s say you had a net loss of Rs 400,000 and you carried it forward.
-If the next year you made Rs 3,000,000, you could offset last year’s loss and pay taxes on just Rs 2,600,000.
+If next year you made Rs 3,000,000, you could offset last year’s loss and pay taxes on just Rs 2,600,000.

 - Carrying forward intraday equity losses – Speculative or intraday equity losses can be offset against other speculative gains.
 You can carry forward these losses for four years as long as you file your returns on time.
-Let’s say you’re an equity trader who lost Rs 25,000 this year and then the next year you made Rs 75,000 profit.
+Let’s say you’re an equity trader who lost Rs 25,000 this year, and then the next year you made Rs 75,000 profit.
 You could use last year’s loss to offset this year’s gain.
-The balance of the loss would be Rs 50,000 which could be carried on for the next three years.
+The balance of the loss would be Rs 50,000, which could be carried on for the next three years.

 Cons